Linux make Command with Examples

 There are two ways to create a program:

-• Compiling files the standard way by invoking the gcc compiler.
-This method is suitable for smaller programs.
+• Compile files by invoking the gcc compiler.
+This method is suitable for quick compilation or smaller programs.

-Use the gcc compiler for simple programs only.
+Use the gcc compiler for simple programs or quick tests.
 Otherwise, use Makefiles when working with a large number of files.

 To create a program with the compiler: